plone/training/gatsby/plonerestapi.rst

 .. note::

   We will use the same endpoints for loading the site in a browser, but set the header ``Accept: application/json``.
-  This header retrieves JSON data for us.
+  This header tells the endpoint to return JSON data in the response for us to process.

 Exploring The Plone REST.API
 ----------------------------